Blue Islands

-Blue Islands Limited was a regional airline of the Channel Islands.
+Blue Islands Ltd. was a regional airline of the Channel Islands.
 Its head office was in Forest, Guernsey, and its registered office in Saint Anne, Alderney.
 It operated scheduled services from and within the Channel Islands to the United Kingdom and the rest of Europe.
 Its main bases of operation were Guernsey Airport and Jersey Airport.

 Blue Islands flights operated under the Flybe brand from June 2016 until Flybe was placed into administration on 5 March 2020.
 Blue Islands suspended trading and cancelled all flights on 14 November 2025, and was placed into liquidation a few days later.

+The headquarters were at Healthspan House, The Grange, St. Peter Port, Guernsey.
+The airline was wholly owned by the Healthspan Group.

 History

-G-ISLH, an ATR 42, wearing the carrier's updated livery.
+Beginnings

 The airline was formally established in 2001 (but had been operating since 1999 as a small operation) by Le Cocq's Stores in Alderney and was initially known as Le Cocq's Airlink.
 It started operations carrying perishable goods from Bournemouth in the south of England to the island of Alderney.
-Scheduled services were added on the same route on 1 February 2002.
-The trading name Rockhopper was adopted on 29 August 2003.
+Scheduled services were added on the same route on 28 January 2002.
+The name Rockhopper was adopted on 29 August 2003.
 In 2004, ownership changed to Healthspan Leisure, and in 2005, Jetstream aircraft were added to the fleet.
 The company moved its main operating base from Alderney to Jersey in January 2006.
-Its headquarters are now at Healthspan House, The Grange, St. Peter Port, Guernsey.
-The airline is wholly owned by the Healthspan Group.
-The company changed the trading name from Rockhopper, whose call sign had been "Blue Island", to Blue Islands on 14 February 2006.
+The company changed the corporate name from Rockhopper, whose call sign had been "Blue Island", to Blue Islands on 14 February 2006.
 This move coincided with the delivery of the first of its new fleet of 19-seater BAe Jetstream 31 aircraft and a new air link with the Isle of Man.